Lookout Slough Pay for Performance

 Assistant Director of Operations

-LOOKOUT SLOUGH will provide the California Department of Water Resources (DWR) with high-quality Delta smelt habitat to help the state meet the requirements of an Endangered Species Act biological opinion.
-EIP is providing DWR with a large-scale, full-delivery restoration solution through our innovative Pay for Performance model.
-Under this model, DWR has contracted with EIP to deliver specific milestones for a fixed price.
-EIP’s responsibilities under our contract with DWR include land identification, land acquisition, restoration design, permitting, construction, posting financial assurances, and monitoring through final approval of as-built results.
+LOOKOUT SLOUGH is one of the largest water projects in the world that provides the California Department of Water Resources (DWR) with high-quality Delta smelt habitat to help the state meet the requirements of an Endangered Species Act biological opinion.
+EIP provided DWR with a large-scale, full-delivery restoration solution through the innovative Pay for Performance model.
+Under this model, DWR contracted with EIP to deliver specific milestones for a fixed price.
+EIP’s responsibilities under the contract with DWR include land identification, land acquisition, restoration design, permitting, construction, posting financial assurances, and monitoring through final approval of as-built results.

 Under the biological opinion, the State of California is required to offset impacts to listed species, including Delta smelt, that result from the operation of the State Water Project (SWP) in the Sacramento-San Joaquin Delta.
-The SWP is one of the largest public water and power utilities in the world, providing water for more than 23 million people.
+The SWP is one of the largest public water and power utilities in the world, providing water for more than 27 million people.

 Lookout Slough also expands conveyance for the Yolo Bypass by creating 40,000 acre-feet of storage to prevent dangerous flooding and protect neighboring communities and infrastructure.
 EIP’s restoration of tidally influenced wetlands provides the Delta smelt with habitat in the Sacramento-San Joaquin Delta and benefits many other species of concern.